-Budgeted cost: £26,720
+Budgeted cost: £25,000

 Activity Evidence that supports this approach Challenge number(s) addressed Teaching Assistants deployed to create capacity to teach appropriate high quality interventions, either as small groups or leading 1:1 personalised timetables.
-EEF research - targeted intervention ensures all children make progress and gain the appropriate knowledge, skills and understanding to be ready for their next stage in learning 1/2/3 Implementation of Third Space tuition to target gaps in mathematical understanding for UKS2 disadvantaged pupils EEF research - +4 months, when organised into short, regular sessions over a set period of time 2 Virtual School provides tutors to work with pupils who are in care and support teachers who look after them.
+EEF research - targeted intervention ensures all children make progress and gain the appropriate knowledge, skills and understanding to be ready for their next stage in learning 1/2/3 Implementation of Commando Joe's to build up resilience in the pupils.
+Self-regulation strategies and social and emotional learning can be consistently linked with successful learning, or the contribution of in school gaps.
+Secure knowledge and curriculum can support this and create a +3 month (EEF) 2 Virtual School provides tutors to work with pupils who are in care and support teachers who look after them.
 EEF research - Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions 6 Specialist speech and language intervention delivered by speech therapist and, where trained, by teaching assistants also.
 RCSLT(Royal College of speech and language therapists) - research documents impact of partnership working in schools 1 SENDCo and phase representatives supports and monitors support plans and the interventions.
 EEF research - targeted intervention ensures all children make progress and gain the appropriate knowledge, skills and understanding to be ready for their next stage in learning 2/3 Additional teachers to access: NPQEYL (Early Years Leadership) A comprehensive package of professional development that is based on practitioners' current early years pedagogy, as well as the skills and knowledge to enhance the quality of adult-child interactions through sustained shared thinking.
 1/2